Adityar9764/BlogApplication/README.md

 # Blog-Application
 A User-friendly and interactive Blog Application made using Reactjs,Tailwind CSS, react redux toolkit and Appwrite (Backend as a Service).

-Frontend Technologies/Frameworks used : ReactJS with Tailwind CSS Backend Technologies/Frameworks used : Appwrite (Backend as a Service)
+-Frontend Technologies/Frameworks used : ReactJS with Tailwind CSS -Backend Technologies/Frameworks used : Appwrite (Backend as a Service)

 ### Project Description: